Artifactsmaker/operatorization-framework/BENCHMARK_GUIDE.md

 which serves as the starting state for all operator evaluations.

-Three parameters control the structure of this space:
+Three parameters control the structure of this possibility space:

 * Candidate States (N)
 * Infeasible Ratio
 * Symmetry Orbit Groups (G)

-Together, these parameters provide a reproducible experimental environment for measuring operator behavior.
+Together, these parameters provide a controlled and reproducible environment for evaluating executable operators.

 ---